Hiring Trends Your Marketing Team

 Spend time looking at what recruiters and job seekers have to say on social media.
 You can learn a lot just by reading people’s comments on job posting sites and figuring out why some companies receive poor reviews and others excellent ones.

 Sites such as Glassdoor also offer a lot of insight about what you and your competitors can do better.
-If you notice people talk about your company culture needing to be less cliquey, you can revamp your policies and make changes.
+If you notice people saying your company culture is too cliquish, you can revamp your policies.

 Pay Attention to Current Events